atata-framework/atata.io/examples/custom-rich-text-editor-based-on-contenteditable/index.md

 ---
 layout: article
-title: Custom Rich Text Editor Based on contenteditable
+title: Custom rich text editor based on contenteditable
 description: How to implement custom control for rich text editor that is based on contenteditable HTML attribute.
 ---